 This post may contain affiliate links, meaning I get a commission if you decide to purchase through my links, at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 Of all the popular power filters out there, this is what I would recommend to most people:

-- AquaClear 70 Power Filter (click to see current price on Amazon) – I believe that canister filters are much better than both power and especially under gravel filters, at least for turtles.
+- AquaClear 70 Power Filter (click to learn more on Amazon) – I believe that canister filters are much better than both power and especially under gravel filters, at least for turtles.
 However, they aren’t for everyone.
-This AquaClear power filter is both affordable, works well and comes in a variety of sizes for different tanks.
+This AquaClear power filter is both affordable, works well, and comes in a variety of sizes for different tanks.